Facebook Pixel Code

 OVERALL AWARDS

-The Top 4 scoring soloists from the Junior, Teen and Senior divisions in the Competitive Level at every regional event become Showstopper All Stars and are invited to perform in the Opening Number of our America Loves to Dance Championship on the last day of each Finals event (more details under the Opening Number tab)!
+The top 4 scoring soloists from the Junior, Teen and Senior divisions in the Competitive Level at every regional event become Showstopper All Stars and are invited to perform in the Opening Number of our America Loves to Dance Awards Championship on the last day of each Finals event (more details under the Opening Number tab)!

 ADJUDICATION